planetarysoftware/TSC/Strategic-Initiatives.md

 # Strategic Initiatives

-At any one time the ASC Software Organization has a number of strategic initiatives underway.
+At any one time the Planetary Software Organization has a number of strategic initiatives underway.
 The goal of the TSC is to have a champion for each of these initiatives and to support the initiatives in order to enable their success.